 Another Duke staff or faculty member has a chance to be the next employee captain on Sept.
 7 during the Duke Football Employee Kickoff Celebration.
 Working@Duke is taking nominations from community members for the game against North Carolina A&T. The honor has been awarded annually since 2012 to a Duke employee who goes above and beyond in the workplace.

-Nominations must be submitted by 12 p.m.
-Aug.
-13 and highlight why the staff or faculty member excels in the areas of Duke’s Guiding Principles of trustworthiness, respect, diversity, learning and teamwork.
+Nominations must be submitted by noon Monday, August 26, and highlight why the staff or faculty member excels in the areas of trustworthiness, respect, diversity, learning and teamwork.

-In their role as employee captain, the one faculty or staff member selected will experience Duke football from a player's perspective the week of the game by taking part in team activities, such as:
+In the role as employee captain, the one faculty or staff member selected will experience Duke football from a player’s perspective by taking part in game week activities such as:

 - Attending the weekly press conference with head coach David Cutcliffe.

-- Running onto Brooks Field at Wallace Wade Stadium with the football team before kickoff against North Carolina Central University.
+- Running onto Brooks Field at Wallace Wade Stadium with the football team before kickoff against North Carolina A&T.